-- Whether elevating a home in place leaves the homeowner vulnerable to limited evacuation routes in the event of a disaster, thereby not removing a homeowner from harm's way; - Whether the cost of elevating a home is at or below thirty percent (30%) of the cost for a newly constructed home in place (not to exceed \$55,500.00) or \$55,500.00 for an original home that can be raised; - Whether or not raising a home to the BFE plus two (2) feet is feasible when considering the potential for transferring flood risk to the surrounding neighborhood; and/or - Whether the home parcel permits enough space for stair and/or rampway access.
+- Whether elevating a home in place leaves the homeowner vulnerable to limited evacuation routes in the event of a disaster, thereby not removing a homeowner from harm's way; - Whether the cost of elevating a home is at or below thirty percent (30%) of the cost for a newly constructed home in place for an original home that can be raised; - Whether or not raising a home to the BFE plus two (2) feet is feasible when considering the potential for transferring flood risk to the surrounding neighborhood; and/or - Whether the home parcel permits enough space for stair and/or rampway access.

-The housing stock in Puerto Rico is generally more resilient to floods when compared to the construction of homes in many floodplain areas of the mainland US.
-Most Puerto Rican homes are poured concrete, slab-on-grade, with concrete roofs, which are sturdier and resistant to structural damage by floodwaters.
-Several feet of floodwater in a concrete house with no drywall, subfloor, or insulation will effect much less damage than the same heigh standard of con be taken into cc options and co impacting flood
+The housing stock in Puerto Rico is generally more resilient to floods when compared to the construction of homes in many floodplain areas of the mainland U.S. Most Puerto Rican homes are poured concrete, slab-on-grade, with concrete roofs, which are sturdier and resistant to structural damage by floodwaters.
+Several feet of floodwater in a concrete house with no drywall, subfloor, or insulation will effect much less damage than the same height of floodwater in a wooden home with drywall and insulation.291 This standard of construction, however, and the close proximity of Puerto Rican homes must be taken into consideration as these factors may complicate the potential for elevation options and could create safety concerns at the neighborhood level by adversely impacting flood patterns.